keystroke3/redpaper/README.md

 `git clone https://github.com/keystroke3/redpaper.git && cd redpaper && sudo sh install.sh`

 For          information on how to use, please refer to the [Wiki](https://github.com/keystroke3/redpaper/wiki)

+## Disclaimers and legal notices
+This program was created with the mind to help community.
+It comes as is without any warranty.
+The creaters of this app do not claim responsibility for
+any system issues the user may encounter as a result of using this software
+This software uses publicly avaliable resources and does not claim ownership of the images
+it downloads.
+The creaters of this software have no control over the content of the images.
+If the user encounters an  image that is deemed inappropriate offencieve or illigal,
+a concern should be raised with the image hosts and not the software creaters.
+## Contributions
+Contributions are very welcome!
+If you like the project and wish to the project just fork the project,
+make the changes and create a pull request.
+The only rules are: Document the code you write and adhere to pep8.